Colonials Beat Hopkins, Fall to St. Francis

 In addition, Reed served as a graduate assistant in aquatics at Eastern Kentucky University, where he received a master of science degree in sport administration in 1997.

-Reed lives in Fairfax, Va., with his wife, Allison.
+Coach Reed lives in Fairfax, Va., with his wife, Allison.
 In March 2010, Reed was inducted into the Rhode Island Aquatic Hall of Fame.
-He has also been a member of the Collegiate Water Polo Association (CWPA) board of directors for seven years.
+He also served on the Collegiate Water Polo Association (CWPA) board of directors for seven years.
 His father, Ed Reed, is the Coordinator of Officials for the CWPA.
 He coached at Brown for 20 years and is a member of the United States Water Polo Hall of Fame.